ASFHyP3/hyp3-docs/docs/guides/opera_rtc_product_guide.md

 The products generated by the OPERA SDS are available for download as individual files associated with the OPERA_L2_RTC-S1_V1 record corresponding to the Sentinel-1 burst used as input for the product.

-Products generated On Demand using ASF's HyP3 platform are delivered as zip files that include all the files available for the products generated by the OPERA SDS.
+Products generated using ASF's HyP3 platform are delivered as zip files that include all the files available for the products generated by the OPERA SDS.
 The zip file also includes the color browse image (which is not georeferenced) used for displaying archived OPERA RTC-S1 products in Vertex.